jassifx/Internetbs-FossBilling/README.md

 ## License

-MIT License.
+GPL License.
 Free to use, modify, distribute, and extend.

 ---